joemoose/psiops/docs/combat.md

 ### Suppressing Fire

 When you deal damage with a ranged weapon to an enemy behind cover, you may choose to lay down *suppressing fire* instead.
-Suppressing fire checks off 1 use of AMMO regardless of the attack roll.
+Suppressing fire checks off 1 use of *ammo* regardless of the attack roll.

 Suppressed targets who leave cover or perform a risky action, such as returning fire, take the damage of the suppressing attack without the armor benefit of cover.